isabella232/stacki-hdp-bridge/README.md

 As mentioned in a previous section, HDP can be deployed using the Ambari Installation service.
 The Ambari service provides a web UI, as well as a HTTP ReST API that allows the administrator to deploy HDP.

 The Ambari GUI is a web-based service that can be accessed using a web-browser.
-This is the easiest way to get HDP up and functioning, and our example below will outline what to do.
+This is the easiest way to get HDP up and functioning.
 The Ambari ReST API requires the admin to make HTTP calls to the Ambari service.
 This is for advanced users and is not recommended for first time users of HDP.

 ### Using the Ambari GUI